Sign In / Sign Out

 - Map and Locations

-The BFA in art with a concentration in drawing offers a dynamic environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.
+The BFA program in art with a concentration in drawing offers a dynamic environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.
 The program encourages a wide spectrum of innovative approaches to contemporary drawing.
 Working from a variety of sources and subjects, students develop technical proficiency experimenting with a wide range of materials and processes.
 In addition, students develop the ability to critically assess imagery through written and verbal analysis.
 In their final year, students create a body of work with an individualized approach to form and content, culminating in a senior exhibition.

 Students declare their BFA concentration at the time of their ASU admission.
 Following admission, if students wish to change their BFA concentration, they may meet with their School of Art academic advisor.